 With new cyberattack vectors and new bad actors continually increasing, managed security – and skilled managed security services providers (MSSPs) are in demand.
 Researchers for Verizon’s 2022 Data Breach Investigations Report found a 13 percent increase in ransomware breaches – more than in the last five years combined.
 Furthermore, the Verizon report confirms that virtually every industry and businesses of all sizes are targets, including financial, healthcare, restaurants and hospitality, entertainment, construction, education, IT, manufacturing, mining, energy and utilities.
 Regardless of its size, the business or organization may lack in-house resources to address cybersecurity — and they are looking for help.

 Challenges New Managed Security Providers Must Overcome

-Chris Crellin, Senior Director of Product Management for Barracuda MSP, points out that many managed services providers (MSPs) and value-added resellers (VARs) are expanding their businesses to provide security solutions and services to meet that widespread need.
+Chris Crellin, Senior Director of Product Management for Barracuda MSP, points out that many managed services providers (MSPs) and value-added resellers (VARs) are expanding their businesses to provide security solutions and services to meet widespread needs.
 As they evolve their businesses, they often face four challenges:

 It takes knowledge and skill to provide security solutions or Security as a Service, and learning takes time.

 “Security is not just about prevention.
 It’s about the ability to oversee and remediate threats, as well.
-In some cases, there’s a compliance angle that needs to be covered.
+There’s also a compliance angle that needs to be covered.
 MSPs also need to know how to put together a security framework that includes the right tools, policies and expert oversight to protect their customers effectively,” says Crellin.
 “That type of knowledge and experience isn’t achieved overnight.”

 “This can also enable an MSP to scale their business further, as it frees them up to focus on other areas of IT management for their customers,” he says.